A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: The Spectral Function and the Wave Kernel

-At this point it is convenient to introduce a smooth, even cutoff function $\wh\rho$ which will allow us to restrict the support of the integrand in \eqref{formal_interchange} to a region where we can approximate $K(t,x,y)$ by a parametrix for the wave kernel.
+At this point it is convenient to introduce a smooth, even cutoff function $\wh\rho$ which will allow us to restrict the support of the integrand in \eqref{formal_interchange} to a region where we can approximate $K(t,x,y)$ by a parametrix.
 The error introduced in doing so can be controlled as follows.